-Kid Rock Claims Michigan Senate Bid Is 'Not A Hoax'
+Kid Rock Says Michigan Senate Bid Is 'Not A Hoax'

 Politics

-Kid Rock Claims Michigan Senate Bid Is 'Not A Hoax'
+Kid Rock Says Michigan Senate Bid Is 'Not A Hoax'

-Kid Rock, the singer whose career has spanned rap, hard rock and country music, is fueling the speculation that he intends to announce a bid for the U.S. Senate next year to challenge incumbent Democrat Debbie Stabenow.
+Kid Rock, the singer whose career has spanned rap, hard rock and country music, is fueling the speculation that he intends to announce a bid for the U.S. Senate next year to challenge incumbent Democrat Debbie Stabenow of Michigan.
 That is unless it's all a publicity stunt.

 In a post on his personal website Thursday evening, the 46-year-old singer wrote, "Like politicians write books during their campaigns, I'm planning on putting out music during mine and IT ALL STARTS TONIGHT AT MIDNIGHT."
-On Friday, Kid Rock announced he's releasing two new songs.
+On Friday, Kid Rock announced he is releasing two new songs.

 The post continued, "Senator Stabenow and I do share a love of music, although probably not the same kind.
 I concede she is better at playing politics than I am so I'll keep doing what I do best, which is being a voice for tax paying, hardworking AMERICANS..."